apache/amoro-site/arctic-docs/content/concepts/self-optimizing.md

 - CDC ingestion and streaming updates generate excessive redundant data
 - Using the new data lake format leads to orphan files and expired snapshots.

 These issues can significantly affect the performance and cost of data analysis.
-Therefore, Arctic has introduced a Self-optimizing mechanism to create an out-of-the-box Streaming Lakehouse management service that is as user-friendly as a traditional database or data warehouse.
+Therefore, Amoro has introduced a Self-optimizing mechanism to create an out-of-the-box Streaming Lakehouse management service that is as user-friendly as a traditional database or data warehouse.
 The new table format is used for this purpose.
 Self-optimizing involves various procedures such as file compaction, deduplication, and sorting.